austin-owensby/csharp-bootstrapper/README.md

 ### 0.0.1 - 0.0.4

 Scaffolding out of project.
 Added simple view and command to generate tpyescript template at a configured path.

+### 0.0.5
+Basic parsing of classes using Regex
+Bootstrapping of Service, Service Interface, and Controller Settings GUI